DevanshKhare/Glimpse/README.md

 Follow these steps to set up the application locally:

-1. Clone the repository: `git clone https://github.com/yourusername/threads-clone.git`
+1. Clone the repository: `git clone https://github.com/yourusername/Glimpse-clone.git`
-2. Navigate to the project directory: `cd threads-clone`
+2. Navigate to the project directory: `cd Glimpse-clone`
 3. Install dependencies: `npm install` or `yarn install`
 4. Set up environment variables by creating a `.env.local` file in the root directory and adding the required variables.
 5. Start the development server: `npm run dev` or `yarn dev`